TABLE OF CONTENTS

 d) The financial lease and the transfer of rights arising therefrom;

-e) Rental for a term exceeding one year, when the respective contract results in the existence of an expectation of transfer of ownership;
+e) Rental for a term exceeding one year, when the respective contract results in an expected transfer of ownership;

 f) Allocation of the vehicle for rental without a driver;

-h) The seizure, provisional attachment, inventory or confiscation, confiscation in criminal proceedings or any other judicial or administrative measures or acts that affect the free disposal of vehicles;
+h) Attachment and any administrative measures that affect the free disposal of vehicles;

-i) The burdens of inalienability or unavailability provided for in tax legislation;
+i) The burdens of inalienability and of residual taxation provided for in tax legislation;

-j) The expiry or modification of rights or charges previously registered, a change in the composition of the name or denomination and the change of habitual residence or head office of the owners, usufructuaries and lessees of the vehicles;
+l) The expiry or modification of rights or charges previously registered, a change of composition of the name or denomination and the change of habitual residence or head office of the owners, usufructuaries and lessees of the vehicles;

-l) Any other legal acts subject to registration by law.
+q) Any other facts required to be registered by law.

-2 - The acts referred to in points a), b), d), e), f) and i) and registration of the change of name or denomination and habitual residence or head office of the owners, usufructuaries and lessees of the vehicles.
+2 - Registration of the acts referred to in points a), b), d), e), f) and i) of the preceding paragraph and registration of the change of name or denomination and habitual residence or head office of the owners, usufructuaries and lessees of the vehicles is mandatory.

 3 - Registration of ownership, in the event of hereditary succession, is waived when the vehicle is intended to be transferred by the heir(s).’

-Motor vehicles cannot be pledged – Article 8 of the Automobile Registration Code.
+Motor vehicles cannot be pledged – Article 8 of the Motor Vehicle Registration Code.